 - Any changes it makes in the F-EIR will be considered “mitigation.”
 The public will have 30 days to comment.

 “This project is massive.
 I’m embarrassed we’re even discussing this.
 Why hasn’t City staff given us better recommendations before letting this come to us. ” – Commissioner Danny Tang, October 19, 2020

 - Planning Commission Meetings: Public hearing: July 20, 2020, August 17, 2020, August 31, 2020, September 8, September 21 were for the 300+ public comments that came in.
 Oct.
 5, 2020 and Oct.
 16, 2020 is for the developer’s ‘rebuttal’, comments or questions from the planning commissioners, and possibly a vote.

-- Eventually, if the Planning Commission rejects the project, the developer applicant has can file an appeal to the City Council, then the City Council will hear it and could vote on it then and there.
-If the Planning Commission approves the project, then the project would move on to the City Council anyway.
+- Eventually, if the Planning Commission rejects the project, the developer applicant can file an appeal to the City Council, then the City Council will hear it and could vote on it then and there.
+(If the Planning Commission had approved the project, then the project would move on to the City Council anyway.)

 - If desired, the public can file a lawsuit within 30 days after certification / approval vote by the City Council